CR Flamengo training ground fire: Background

 The club had been sued in 2015, under the Brazilian federal Pelé law which allows clubs to enter into special training contracts with players starting at age 14 in exchange for guaranteeing soccer instruction and safe living conditions.
-The lawsuit in 2015 claimed that the club had poor conditions at the training center, including precarious physical structures, lack of proper enrollment in school and adequate monitors.
+The lawsuit in 2015 claimed that the club had poor conditions at the training center, including precarious physical structures, lack of proper enrollment in school and inadequate monitors.
 A judge ruled in that case that children and adolescents were prohibited from entering the training center until new inspections had been passed at the risk of a $2 million fine.

-In 2019, the club had spent 23 million reais to expand the facilities, with the expansion including accommodation for younger players, several pitches, an aquatic park, gym, medical center and mini stadium.
-In the days prior to the fire, the area had seen severe storms and heavy rain with the center may have been without electricity or water the night of the fire.
+In 2019, the club had spent 23 million reais (approx 4.5 million GBP/5.84 million USD) to expand the facilities, with the expansion including accommodation for younger players, several pitches, an aquatic park, gym, medical center and mini stadium.
+In the days prior to the fire, the area had seen severe storms and heavy rain, and the center may have been without electricity or water the night of the fire.

 Fire

 On the morning of 8 February, a fire erupted at the Ninho do Urubu youth training ground of Flamengo.
 The location of the fire was the temporary living quarters in a newly expanded section of the campus.
-The location had only been permitted by the Rio de Janeiro government as a parking lot and the dorms had already been subjected to 31 fines and a lawsuit owing to the lack of safety.
+The location had only been permitted by the Rio de Janeiro government to be a parking lot and the dorms had already been subjected to 31 fines and a lawsuit owing to the lack of safety.

-All of the victims had been sleeping in shipping containers that had been pushed together with barred windows and only one exit for twenty-six players.
-Only twenty-four had been sleeping in the dorms the night of the fire as some had gone home, as practice the next day had been canceled and they lived near-by.
+All of the victims had been sleeping in shipping containers that had been pushed together, with barred windows and only one exit for 26 players.
+Only twenty-four had been sleeping in the dorms the night of the fire as some had gone home, since practice the next day had been canceled and they lived nearby.

 The initial cause of the fire was suspected to be a malfunctioning air-conditioning unit that caught fire in the room of one of the victims close to 5:00.
 This theory was brought about as one of the survivors claimed that after he fled the dorm he saw his air-conditioning on fire.
 It is believed that the polyurethane foam insulation caused many of the victims to become disoriented due to the hydrogen cyanide that was emitted as it burned.
-A fire fighter speaking to reporters mentioned that first responders were only able to save victims that had managed to get outside, and they had "found only bodies inside" as the "place was completely overtaken by the fire."
+A firefighter, speaking to reporters, mentioned that first responders were only able to save victims that had managed to get outside and that they had "found only bodies inside" as the "place was completely overtaken by the fire."